-[Name and address of secured party]

-[Date]

-[Name and address of each person entitled to notice under Section 9.621(a)]

-Re: Notification of proposal to accept collateral in full satisfaction of debt
+[See III.F. above.]
+[Name and address of secured party] [Date] [Name and address of each person entitled to notice under Section 9.621(a)] Re: Notification of proposal to accept collateral in full satisfaction of debt Debtor: Collateral: Dear: The Debtor is in default under a security agreement dated entered by and between the Debtor are us as the secured party.

-Debtor:

-Collateral:

-The Debtor is in default under a security agreement dated

-entered by and between the Debtor and us as the secured party.
 The security interest grants us a security interest in the Collateral.
 As of the Debtor owes us \$, and that amount is secured by our security interest in the Collateral.
 We intend to accept the Collateral in full satisfaction of such amount.
-Doing so will fully discharge the amount
+Doing so will fully discharge the amoundue.